UncaughtTypeError/What-The-Spec/README.md

 - React Suspense and Lazy used for asynchronous route-based code splitting
 - Error Boundries set up for fallback UI output on caught errors in component trees
 - Built using Hooks
-- Styles using CSS Modules
+- Styled using CSS Modules

 **See:** [uncaughttypeerror.github.io/What-The-Spec](https://uncaughttypeerror.github.io/What-The-Spec/)